Võ Văn Thưởng

-Background and education
+Early life and education

-Võ Văn Thưởng was born on 13 December 1970 in Hai Duong, Democratic Republic of Vietnam.
+Võ Văn Thưởng was born on 13 December 1970 in Vĩnh Long, South Vietnam.
 His family left the South during the Vietnam War.
-He was born and raised in the North.
-In 1988, he majored in Marxist-Leninist Philosophy at the Faculty of Philosophy, University of Ho Chi Minh City.
-In 1992, he graduated with a Bachelor of Philosophy in Marxism-Leninism.
+In 1988, he majored in Marxist–Leninist Philosophy at the Faculty of Philosophy, University of Ho Chi Minh City.
+In 1992, he graduated with a Bachelor of Philosophy in Marxism–Leninism.
 After that, he pursued a master's degree in philosophy at the University of Social Sciences and Humanities, Vietnam National University, Ho Chi Minh City, and received a Master of Philosophy in 1999.
 On 18 November 1993, he was admitted to the Communist Party of Vietnam and became an official member on 18 November 1994.
 He also attended courses at the Ho Chi Minh National Academy of Politics, receiving an advanced degree in political theory.